cbonoz/theta-studio/README.md

 Theta Studio simulates a movie theatre like environment for discovering and playing your favorite live theta streamers.

+Applying to video platform integrations with Theta and Extensions of Theta products such as databases or platforms cataloguing user-produced video streams hackathon categories.
+This could be integrated into Theta as a part of their core product, or serve as a standalone app.

 ## What it does

 - Uses theta API's to return a list of live streams based on categories